tadigotla/workshop/Log.md

 ### Day 6:
 1. JDBC Api Sample using in-memory H2 database.
 1. Test case for validating the ExcelReader program.
+### Day 7:
+1. HTTP Primer, sample program that makes a `GET` request to a web service.
+1. Test case development for the WebClient functionality.
+1. Groovy Introduction

 ### List of Commands executed so far:
 1. `javac MyProgram.java`